-The Commission finds that SharpVue's status as a private equity firm does not increase the risks to ratepayers in light of the Buyers' commitments under oath and in the Regulatory Conditions, and the Commission further notes that its oversight is a significant check on the risk that SharpVue would put profits and investor interests ahead of the public interest.
-Although Village witness Gardner testified that many Island citizens fear that a private equity firm running the transportation system will prioritize return on investment over the public interest, he conceded that the Commission has the ability to provide regulatory oversight to minimize that concern.
-Tr. vol. 4, 118, 162-63.
+The Commission finds that SharpVue's status as a private equity firm does not increase the risks to ratepayers in light of the Buyer's commitments under oath and in the Regulatory Conditions, and the Commission further notes that its oversight is a significant check on the risk that SharpVue would put profits and investor interests ahead of the public interest.
+Although Village witness Gardner, the Village mayor pro tem, testified that many Island citizens fear that a private equity firm running the transportation system will prioritize return on investment over the public interest, Mr. Gardner conceded that the Commission has the ability to provide regulatory oversight to minimize that concern.
+(Tr.
+Vol. 4, 118, 162-63).
 Status as a private equity firm does not disqualify a buyer from owning a utility, and in fact private equity firms have owned and operated much larger utilities in North Carolina.
-See, e.g., Docket No. G-40, Sub 136.
-Witness Gardner acknowledged that he expects the service issues that he raised will continue to worsen until a buyer closes on the transaction.
-Tr. vol. 4, 128, 130, 161-62.
+See, e.g. Docket No. G-40, Sub 136.
+Mr. Gardner acknowledged that he expects the service issues that he raised will continue to worsen until a buyer closes on the transaction (Tr.
+Vol. 4, 128, 130, 161-62).

-While SharpVue itself does not have significant utility operating experience, it has obtained employment commitments from Mr. Paul, Ms. Mayfield, and Captain Stewart to continue in their current management positions, ensuring not only continuity but also acquiring an experienced and knowledgeable team to manage the utility.
-Notably, the Village hoped to do the same thing to address its own lack of transportation experience if it had been able to afford the assets, id. at 140-41, notwithstanding Captain Bion Stewart's testimony that he would not stay on if the Village owned the ferry operations and the Village's admission that it had no indication from any of the current management that they would be willing to work for the Village.
-Tr. vol. 8, 97; tr. vol. 4, 151.
+While Sharp Vue itself does not have significant utility operating experience, it has obtained employment commitments from Mr. Paul, Ms. Mayfield, and Captain Stewart to continue in their current management positions, ensuring not only continuity but also acquiring an experienced and knowledgeable team to manage the utility.
+Notably, the Village hoped to do the same thing to address its own lack of transportation experience if it had been able to afford the assets (Tr.
+Vol. 4, 140-41), notwithstanding Captain Bion Stewart's testimony that he would not stay on if the Village owned the ferry operations and the Village's admission that it had no indication from any of the current management that they would be willing to work for the Village.
+(Tr.
+Vol. 8, 97; Vol. 4, 151).

-As to SharpVue's plans to upgrade services, witness Roberts testified that SharpVue intends to spend the first year of ownership evaluating current operations in more detail and communicating with stakeholders to determine what needs to be done to improve services.
-Tr. vol. 9, 43-44.
+As to SharpVue's plans to upgrade services, Mr. Roberts testified that SharpVue intends to spend the first year of ownership evaluating current operations in more detail and communicating with stakeholders to determine what needs to be done to improve services.
+(Tr.
+Vol. 9, 43-44).
 Moreover, SharpVue already has plans to acquire new ferry vessels in its first ten years of ownership, plans that it has shared with its investors.
-Tr. vol. 3, 138-45, 154-55.
+(Tr.
+Vol. 3, 138-44, 154-55).

 The Commission notes concerns expressed in the proceeding that BHIFT may seek to recover an acquisition premium if the transaction is approved.
-As discussed above, the Commission does not intend to fix rates in the present proceeding, but instead has allowed the current parking and barge rates to continue, with annual inflationary adjustments.
+As discussed above, the Commission does not intend to fix rates in the present proceeding, but instead has allowed the current reasonable -parking and barge rates to continue, with annual inflationary adjustments.
 The Commission agrees with the Stipulating Parties that there is no need to establish a rate base for the Parking and Barge Operations in the present proceeding, and consequently no need to address the question of an acquisition premium.
 This is especially appropriate if BHIFT will have ownership or control of the parking assets and barge assets through a long-term lease, easement, or deed.
-Regarding the Ferry or Tram Operations that have been historically regulated and which already have an established rate base, SharpVue has committed not to seek any acquisition premium on the purchase of those assets.
+Regarding the ferry or tram operations that have been historically regulated and which already have an established rate base, SharpVue has committed not to seek any acquisition premium on the purchase of those assets.

-The costs and risks associated with the Transfer are adequately addressed by the Regulatory Conditions and this Commission's continuing oversight.
-Accordingly, the
+The costs and risks associated with the Proposed Transaction are adequately addressed by the Regulatory Conditions and this Commission's continuing oversight.